-Vietnam, together with other ASEAN members, is committed to establishing a single market in the region.
+Vietnam and other ASEAN members are committed to establishing a single market in the region.
 In furtherance of this aim, its members ratified the Common Effective Preferential Tariff under the ASEAN Free Trade Agreement and the ASEAN Framework Agreement on Services.
-Vietnam is also a party of important EU-Vietnam Free Trade Agreement and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
-Vietnam also signed the Free Trade Agreements with the UK, Japan, and Korea.
+Vietnam is also a party to the EU-Vietnam Free Trade Agreement and the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership.
+Vietnam signed the Free Trade Agreements with The United Kingdom of Great Britain and Northern Ireland, Japan, and Korea.
 These crucial bilateral and multilateral FTAs have the broadest range of trade commitments from Vietnam so far outside Vietnam's WTO commitments.